simonwhitaker/gibo/README.md

 gibo-go completion
 ```

-## Use gibo to generate .hgignore files
+## Use gibo-go to generate .hgignore files

 The `glob` .hgignore syntax for Mercurial is compatible with .gitignore syntax.
-This means that you can use gibo to generate .hgignore files, as long as the .hgignore files use the `glob` syntax:
+This means that you can use gibo-go to generate .hgignore files, as long as the .hgignore files use the `glob` syntax:

 ```sh
 echo 'syntax: glob' > .hgignore